mysociety/message-manager/documentation/notes_on_fms_config.md

 ## Deploy the MM on a webserver

-Installing Message Manager is described in the README.md document.
+Installing Message Manager is described in the `installation.md` document.
 You'll need to put it on a webserver (there's a very strong case for it running over https), and you'll need it to connect to a database (we use postgres).

 The Message Manager installation includes a couple of SQL files for populating the database with initial data (see the files in the `db` directory).
 Some of the steps below assume you've done this.
-Note that initially this means your Message Manager is accessible with default passwords, so you should follow the installation instructions in the README for changing the passwords.
+Note that initially this means your Message Manager is accessible with default passwords, so you should follow the instructions in the installation documentation about changing the passwords.

 ## If running MM over https, set env(HTTP)